Vietnam.vn - Nền tảng quảng bá Việt Nam

 Furthermore, among the 48 private hospitals in the area, only 9 have implemented electronic medical records, achieving a rate of 18.75%.
 This is a low number, indicating that this group of hospitals is facing the risk of not meeting the government 's requirements on schedule.

-Faced with the above situation, the Hanoi Department of Health organized a progress commitment signing with representatives of hospital leaders, requiring each unit to be responsible for completing electronic medical records on time.
-The signing of the commitment demonstrates the consensus and high determination of the entire health sector in the capital in the goal of comprehensive digital transformation.
+In response to this situation, the Hanoi Department of Health organized a progress commitment signing ceremony with representatives from the leadership of various hospitals, requiring each unit to be responsible for completing electronic medical records on time.
+This commitment demonstrates the consensus and strong determination of the entire Hanoi health sector in achieving comprehensive digital transformation.

 According to Dr. Nguyen Dinh Hung, Deputy Director in charge of the Hanoi Department of Health, electronic medical records bring many practical benefits to both patients and healthcare facilities.